 In legacy “vaulted” tokenization solutions, data is stored on a token server and must be retrieved to use.
 This form of tokenization requires large databases to map tokens to their original data.

 Unlike those legacy vaulted solutions, ShieldConex leverages vaultless tokenization.
 In this case, tokens are generated using Hardware Security Modules (HSMs), eliminating the need for storing any sensitive data.
 Typical response times are about 1/10th of a second – not perceptible by humans – meaning data is available instantaneously.

 Does ShieldConex Store Data?

 ShieldConex is a “vaultless” token solution, so the actual data is never stored in a “vault” or database.
 Secured data can be unmasked at any time by calling the ShieldConex service using your assigned API key.

 ShieldConex can add protection.
-When using the ShieldConex iFrame as a Service (iFaaS), the sensitive data is being captured by ShieldConex directly – not on the webpage of the customer.
-It also requires an out-of-band, 2-step process to retrieve this data from ShiedConex, adding an additional layer of security.
+When using the ShieldConex iFrame, the sensitive data is being captured by ShieldConex directly – not on the webpage of the customer.
+It also requires an out-of-band, 2-step process to retrieve this data from ShieldConex, adding an additional layer of security.
 Even with this in place, Bluefin recommends:

 - Regularly analyze all of your own website scripts throughout the development lifecycle